DRC Frequently Asked Questions

 Why isn’t there full data on this website for American Indian, Alaska Native, or Native Hawaiian/Pacific Islander children?

-I see reference to HRSA regions in the NSCH DRC Interactive Data Query.
+I see references to HRSA regions in the NSCH DRC Interactive Data Query.
 What is a HRSA region?

 How are unknown or missing values handled in the DRC Interactive Data Query results?